What Works in Public Education

-Resources and strategies to guide business and community members to develop a better understanding of the role of assessment in K-12 classrooms and schools.
+Resources and strategies to guide business and community members to develop a better understanding of the role of assessment in K-12 classrooms.

 Encourage colleges and universities to broaden their acceptance criteria to put less emphasis on test results